Healthy Stovetop Popcorn

 - I like to use 2 tablespoons oil for most batches.
 Plain popcorn has a fairly-high glycemic load so adding the extra fat tempers that a bit.
 Sometimes I use 3 tablespoons, but the resulting product might seem a bit heavy to you.
 Try it and decide what amount you like.

-More Healthy Popcorn Recipes
+Healthy Flavored Popcorn Recipes

 So, now that you have this easy homemade popcorn recipe that you are armed with one step towards more healthy snack eating, you can really serve up some fun, healthy snacks in the kitchen by trying our family's favorite popcorn recipes: